MYOMAO/QualityControl/README.md

 Opening the testing directory: `cd O2/Detectors/ITSMFT/ITS/macros/test/`

 Assuming you have the input raw data file, the code will run :  `qcRunDPL`

+#GUI and CCDB

+## Tunneling GUI Port to the Local Browser

+ `ssh -L 8080:localhost:8080 aliceits@svmithi02`

+## Clearing the Existing Histogram on the GUI

+For example, for ITSQcTask: `http://ccdb-test.cern.ch:8080/truncate/ITSQcTask/*`